Surya8522/CodeAlpha_HangmanGame/README.md

 Overview

-Hangman Game is a Python-based console application developed to provide an interactive word-guessing experience.
-The player must guess a randomly selected word one letter at a time within a limited number of attempts.
+Hangman Game is a console-based Python application where players guess a randomly selected word one letter at a time.
+The game provides a limited number of incorrect attempts, encouraging logical thinking and vocabulary skills.

 Features

 - Random word selection
-- Interactive gameplay
+- Letter-by-letter guessing
+- Limited incorrect attempts
 - Input validation
-- Remaining attempts counter
 - Win and lose conditions
-- Console-based interface
+- Interactive console interface

 Technologies Used